-Join Joel Bradley for an in-depth discussion in this video The UVW Map modifier: Part two, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video The UVW Map modifier: Part two, part of 3ds Max: UVW Mapping.

 - Having looked at how we apply a UVW Map Modifier…to our geometry and having considered…a number of the mapping types that control…how coordinates are applied or projected,…let's take a look in this video…at some of the extra controls made available to us…for affecting how our mapping coordinates are working.…First of all, we have the ability to resize…our UVW gizmo by means of the length, width,…and height spinners that we see here.…Obviously, as we are currently projecting…in play in our mode here, only two of the three parameters…are available, as the height or depth parameter,…as we may prefer to think of it,…has no corresponding access on a 2D shape.…

 If I switched to box, though, you can see…that we do indeed have the option to control that parameter.…We also have the ability on the UVW Map Modifier…to tile our texture interactively.…As we do so, it may appear as if we are performing…the same operation as per our changing…the length and width parameters.…While it's not particular similar, though,…the two are in fact quite different.…

 - Understanding UVW space

 - Using map channels